The Modern Resume Resume Fundamentals and Strategy

 Stop treating your resume like something you type into Google.
 Many people think they can trick the system by cramming keywords into secret lists or boring skills sections, believing that fooling the computer means winning the job.
 This "search engine trick" way of thinking is the biggest mistake beginners make.
 It leads to a resume that sounds like a technical instruction book instead of a professional story, which tells any experienced recruiter that you don't have the depth to speak like a leader.

-In top management jobs, a keyword isn't just a word to search for; it’s a "sign of low risk."
-Hiring someone is a huge financial risk—if you hire the wrong person, it can cost the company up to three times their yearly pay in lost progress.
-When you don't use the exact, detailed language of your field, you aren't just missing a detail; you are showing that you've never "been in the room" where important business choices are made.
-You are basically proving you don't understand the real troubles of the market you claim to be an expert in.
+In top management jobs, a keyword isn’t just a word to search for; it’s a "sign of low risk."
+Hiring someone carries significant financial risk.
+The Society for Human Resource Management (SHRM) estimates that replacing a bad hire costs between 50% and 200% of that person’s annual salary.
+When you don’t use the exact, detailed language of your field, you aren’t just missing a detail; you are showing that you’ve never "been in the room" where important business choices are made.
+You are proving you don’t understand the real problems of the market you claim to be an expert in.

 The difficulty is dealing with the conflict between a general recruiter and a specialized hiring manager.
 To get past this, you need to move from just matching keywords to showing you understand the situation.
 You stop listing "Money Management" like an item at the store and start talking about "Looking at Big Budgets and Profit/Loss Reports."
 This change gives the recruiter the exact word their checklist needs while offering the "proof language" the manager needs to see.
-By saying things this way, you do more than pass a computer test; you start creating an impression of skill that makes it look like a mistake for the company not to call you.
+Phrased this way, you do more than pass a computer test.
+You start creating an impression of skill that makes it a mistake for the company not to call you.

 Three Steps to Master Your Document